NEVIL77/net/Project details.md

+### UnderStanding the Memoization of data in our apps
+        if our redux store already have the data then dont need to fetch the data again in useEffect

 Buidling GPT search page
         task- when i click on the padge then show me the component otherwise dont show  toggle functionallity